Niessy/domluna.me/content/blog/fun-with-ffi/index.md

 ---
 title: "FFI: Rust and Go"
 date: "2015-08-04"
-spoiler: An argument for the swift death of C/C++.
+spoiler: An argument for the Swift death of C/C++.
 ---

 > By FFI I'm typically talking about C FFI, that is we can call C through